 They go on to walk parents through behavioral strategies for supporting children through acting out/challenging behavior as well as anxious children, while using an ACT approach.

-They write in such an accessible manner that doesn’t require a parent to get a degree in behavior analysis, but rather provides the basics of behavior and ACT needed to understand how to foster a positive relationship with your child and navigate the tricky times.
+They write this evidence-based parenting book in such an accessible manner that doesn’t require a parent to get a degree, but rather provides the basics of behavior and ACT needed to understand how to foster a positive relationship with your child and navigate the tricky times.

 If you want an ACT-trained therapist as a parent coach you can search for one here, on the Association for Contextual Behavior Science (ACBS) website or check out the Behavioral Health Collective FindXpert site to search for an ACT-trained therapist.

-Ross Greene’s Collaborative and Proactive Solutions (CPS model) is quite useful for any parent.
+Ross Greene’s Collaborative and Proactive Solutions (CPS model) is an evidence-based parenting book that can be useful for any parent.
 In this book he goes into detail about the process of working with your child to find mutually-agreeable solutions.

 This is based on the idea of giving your child a sense of agency and autonomy.
 Parents are encouraged to take a helping role of figuring out how to solve problems that result from a mismatch in expectations and your child’s ability/skills to meet those expectations.